How big are the California fires? See size, shape of the blazes with our map

 The Palisades fire last week forced the evacuation of at least 628 homes by the scenic Los Angeles shoreline.

-To the north, the Caples fire consumed more than 3,400 acres in El Dorado County west of Sacramento and was 87 percent contained by Sunday.
-The Burris fire in Mendocino County burned though hundreds of acres and was 90 percent contained on Wednesday.
+To the north, the Burris fire in Mendocino County burned though hundreds of acres and was 90 percent contained on Wednesday.

 CORRECTION (Oct.
 30, 2019, 10:50 a.m.): A previous version of this article misstated the location of the Tick fire.
 It is in the Santa Clarita Valley, not the San Fernando Valley.